filoucool/filoucool/README.md

-<H1> Greetings, </H1>

-<H3> About me: </H3>
-  <p>I think like a programmer but act like a hacker
-  I have the soul of a programmer, the heart of an engineer but the blood of a business man.
-  Confused yet?
-Me too </p>

  <H1> Étudiant de Gérald-Godin?
 Voici des liens vers les librairies:</H1>
  <ul>
   <li> <a href="https://github.com/filoucool/Html-Css-Javascript_Examples"><span>Html - Css - Sass - JavaScript</span></a> </li>